lab-paper-code/covaxx_htm/README.md

 # Dataset and Code
-[EDBT'25] HHI: A Novel Metric for Hierarchical Topic Modeling Analysis Assessment
+[EDBT'25] HHI: A Novel Metric for Hierarchical Topic Model Assessment

 Our analysis is performed in the following steps:
 1. Collecting korean twitter mentioning covid-19 vaccine(Astrazeneca, Janssen, Novavax, Moderna, Pfizer)